pasiol/koski-reader/README.md

 ## Usage

 Running the MongoDB database and docker volumes.
+Keep containers and volumes in the safe environment and do not expose them outside.

     docker-compose up